 Section 3.2 Number of Directors.
-The Board shall be comprised of the following: (a) ten (10) Board members elected pursuant to Section 3.4 herein (each, an “Elected Board Member”), (b) one (1) Director appointed by the Atkins Park Homeowners Association (the “Atkins Park Designee”), and (c) one (1) alternate Director (the “Alternate Director”).
-(The Elected Board Members, the Atkins Park Designee and the Alternate Director shall also be collectively referred to herein as the “Directors”.)
+The Board shall be comprised of the following: (a) ten (10) Board members elected pursuant to Section 3.4 herein (each, an “Elected Board Member”), and (c) one (1) alternate Director (the “Alternate Director”).
+(The Elected Board Members and the Alternate Director shall also be collectively referred to herein as the “Directors”.)

 Section 3.4 Election, Term of Office, and Resignation.

 (a) The Board shall be elected at each Annual Association Meeting.
 Each Association Member shall be entitled to cast one vote with respect to each Board vacancy to be filled.
 There shall be no cumulative voting.
 The eleven (11) candidates who receive the most votes shall be elected.
 The ten (10) candidates receiving the highest number of votes shall be deemed Elected Board Members, and the candidate with the 11th highest number of votes shall be designated the Alternate Director; provided, however, that if the election of any two or more candidates would be prohibited under Section 3.1 herein, the candidate receiving fewer votes shall not be elected.
-The Atkins Park Designee shall be appointed prior to, and announced at the Annual Association Meeting.
-The Alternate Director shall be entitled to attend all Board meetings and to participate in the discussions thereof, but shall only be entitled to vote at any meeting where any Elected Board Member or the Atkins Park Designee are not present.
+The Alternate Director shall be entitled to attend all Board meetings and to participate in the discussions thereof, but shall only be entitled to vote at any meeting where any Elected Board Member is not present.

 (b) Each Director shall serve a term of one (1) year beginning October 1.